MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/personalization-gdpr.md

 ---

-# Opt-out of personalized recommendations
+# Opt out of personalized recommendations

 [!include [banner](includes/preview-banner.md)]
 [!include [banner](includes/banner.md)]

-This topic explains how to enable customers to opt out of receiving personalized recommendations in Microsoft Dynamics 365 Commerce.
+This topic explains how you can let customers opt out of receiving personalized recommendations in Microsoft Dynamics 365 Commerce.

 ## Overview

-During account creation, new customers are automatically opted in to receiving personalized recommendations.
-Dynamics 365 Commerce provides the ability to allow users to opt out of receiving personalized recommendations and restrict the processing of their personal data.
-This means that authenticated users who opt out of receiving personalized recommendations will stop seeing personalized lists immediately.
-Additionally, all personal data collected for personalization will be removed from personalized recommendations models.
+During account creation, new customers are automatically set up to receive personalized recommendations.
+However, Dynamics 365 Commerce provides various ways for retailers to let users opt out of receiving these recommendations and restrict the processing of their personal data.
+Authenticated users who opt out of receiving personalized recommendations will immediately stop seeing personalized lists.
+Additionally, all personal data that is collected for personalization will be removed from personalized recommendations models.

 For more information about personalized product recommendations, see [Enable personalized recommendations](personalized-recommendations.md).